astroport-fi/astroport-core/packages/astroport/README.md

 ### Asset

-It contains asset info with the amount of token.
+It contains asset info and a token amount.

 ```rust
 pub struct Asset {